AkshaySaraf02/stock-sense/README.md

 To set up the project locally, follow these steps:

-1. Clone the repository from [GitHub repo link].
+1. Clone the repository from [here.](https://github.com/AkshaySaraf02/stock-sense).
 2. Install required Python packages using `pip install -r requirements.txt`.
 3. Configure Firebase credentials for data storage.
 4. Run the Flask server using `python app.py`.
-5. Access the dashboard through the provided URL.

 ## To Do

 - Enhance the user interface for better visualization and interaction.
-- Explore additional machine learning models for sentiment analysis and compare results.
+- Explore additional machine learning models for sentiment analysis & forecasting and compare results.
 - Implement real-time data streaming for more up-to-date stock information.

 ## Technologies Used